lgatto/lgatto.github.io/_posts/2015-07-14-ccp-lopit-hackathon.md

 ## Conclusions and perspectives

 The result has been great.
-We gathered 20+ annotated protein set, some in great details by people that have
+We gathered 20+ annotated protein sets, some in great details by people that have
 [substantial expertise](http://msb.embopress.org/content/11/1/771).
 There
 are great opportunities for such events, with biologists,